parth-practice/Rxjs-Operator/README.md

        If single value matches from the observable, emit that value If no value matches from the observable, emit undefined If more than one value match from the observable, emit an error

+    ** Grouping Observables **

+      Operator: combineAll
+       combine latest value from multiple observables
+       once all sources have emitted